monikakaron/monikakaron.github.io/_posts/2022-10-17-Refreshing-knowledge.md

 Now, I need to return to the fact that I don´t do this alone, not at all, therefore...
 [setting some facts straight]({% post_url 2022-10-04-Setting some facts straight %}) , many thanks to my baby brother!!!

-In my "parallell world" I try really hard to understand how to build a website, from scratch.
+In my "parallel world" I try really hard to understand how to build a website, from scratch.
 Step by step I´m going through [Quick Start Jekyll Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).
 My repository ["Hello-world"](https://kabom.eu/Hello-world/index.html) is **VERY VERY slowly** building up...
 _**but it´s coming; HANG ON THERE!!**_